-At St George’s we offer a broad and balanced curriculum which is in line with the new National Curriculum set out by the Government.
+At St George’s we offer a broad, balanced and ambitious curriculum which is in line with the National Curriculum set out by the Government.
 Our curriculum is continually evolving to provide learning experiences which are designed to develop the fundamental skills which our children need to succeed and meet their personalised needs.
 It is relevant, engaging and interesting.

 Our aim is to deliver a curriculum which develops a wide range of skills and knowledge such as an enquiring mind, language and communication skills, creativity as well as the values and social skills needed in everyday life.

 At St George's, all teachers are responsible for providing an inclusive curriculum that is differentiated for those with Special Educational Needs or Disabilities (SEND).
 We have high expectations for all pupils and are committed to ensuring our curriculum complies with the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.